AlexisGuyot/Pridwen/README.md

 Here too, the code is documented to make this part of the project easier to understand directly from the source code.

+## Dataset

+Extension of Spark datasets based on the different new types provided by the Pridwen library.
+See docs/PridwenDatasets<VF/VE>.pdf for more information.

 ## How to use the project

 Simply clone the git repository and use sbt to compile/package the project.
 Or download the provided release and add it to your project.